Seniors, Health Care Practitioners, Physical Wellness

 Reminder for Caregivers

 One research study noted, “The behavioral and psychological symptoms of dementia (BPSD) can be severely distressing for both patients and caregivers.”
-They studied the positive effects of aromatherapy for both the patient and the caregiver!
 With that in mind, many of the calming essential oils and application methods I share in this article are also helpful for caregivers struggling with stress, anxiety, restlessness, and a lack of sleep.

 Here are two other articles to check out, Caregiver Stress?
 How Essential Oils Can Help and Caregiver Relief: 3 Quick ‘n Easy Ways to Recharge.